 Not too far below ground level, a large amount of the menu at Sirroco is cooked using geothermal energy from within the sandpit.

-A lot of dishes on the menus throughout restaurants on the island of Milos are quite typical and easy to find throughout Greece, but it’s an easy guess that you haven’t had them cooked using geothermal energy!
+A lot of dishes on the menus throughout restaurants on Milos are quite typical and easy to find throughout Greece, but it’s an easy guess that you haven’t had them cooked using geothermal energy!

 The atmosphere is also quite lovely and makes for the perfect place to spend your last evening in Milo watching the sunset, and reminiscing on memories that will likely last a lifetime.